 A funeral service in memory of Mr. Cuite will be held on Saturday November 10, 2018 at 11:00 am at New Skete Monastery, 237 New Skete Road, Cambridge, NY 12816.
 Memorial donations can be made to the Cambridge Valley Rescue Squad, 37 Gilbert St., Cambridge, NY 12816 or www.cambridgeems.com/donate.

-To plant a tree in memory of Thomas F. Cuite, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Thomas F. Cuite, please visit our tribute store.

 Cambridge Valley Rescue Squad